tianwei-zhang/422parks.com/_parks/2019-05-26-Crater-Lake-National-Park.md

 You can stop by Lake Siskiyou as a lunch stop.

-Due to the elevation (e.g. it is a volcano), there could be a lot of snow at the Craker Lake National Park.
+Due to the elevation (e.g. it is a volcano), there could be a lot of snow at the Craker Lake National Park during winter.
 Make sure to bring ice scrapper and warm cloth.
 {% include figure image_path="/assets/img/crater/crater lake visitor center.webp" caption="Visitor Center at Crater Lake National Park" %}

 The depth of Crater Lake gives it an incredible deep blue color.